michielplatteau/CCBDA_project/README.md

 ## Chartjs

 Chartjs worked really well from the start with basic dummy data.
 We were happy with the responsiveness, interactiveness and the fact that everything rescales well to the window size.
 When working with the real data we noticed it was a lot harder to customize everything exactly how we wanted it and using the dynamically loaded data.
 In general we are happy with the result, but we wanted to do more.
 For example we wanted to make a date selector to choose on the web application for which period we want to see the graphs.
-After a lot of trying different things, we saw that it messed with other things and we didn't get it to propoerly work.
+After a lot of trying different things, we saw that it messed with other things and we didn't get it to properly work.
 So we decided to not include it and settled on this final result.
-Although we wated to make it better, we still learned a lot from the process.
+Although we wanted to make it better, we still learned a lot from the process.

 # For each of the services and resources used, explanation on how project benefits from them.
 Giving some alternatives to obtain similar results and briefly explaining why have been discarded.